cuzzo/whoknows/README.md

 ## Usage

-Search through a repository and find out who's modified code containing a keyword/phrase (hereby referred to as `keyphrase`).
+Search through a repository and find out who has modified code containing a keyword/phrase (hereby referred to as `keyphrase`). `whoknows` detects contributions made by pairs or groups and attributes each matching line to each contributor in the pair or group.

 ## Dependencies